-Kirk M. Wolter is a principal statistical advisor and senior fellow in the statistics and methodology department at NORC.
+Kirk M. Wolter is the principal statistical advisor and senior fellow in the statistics and data sciences department at NORC.
 He is also a Professor in the Department of Statistics at the University of Chicago.
 He is generally responsible for the methods of design and analysis used in NORC proposals and projects and for the NORC corporate research and development enterprise.

 Wolter is an internationally recognized expert in survey statistics and methods.
 He is the author of the book Introduction to Variance Estimation, which is widely read and cited around the world by survey practitioners and theoreticians, and of dozens of journal articles, including "Reliability of the Uncertified Ballots in the 2000 Presidential Election in Florida," The American Statistician, 2003 (with Jergovic, D., Moore, W., Murphy, J., and O'Muircheartaigh, C.).